liubin/docs.hyper.sh-hyperform/03-Reference/compose_file/01-service.md

 #### public

-Configures whether the service is public accessible.
-If `true`, every container of the service will receive a public IPv4 address (shown in `hf ps`).
+Configures whether the service container(s) are public accessible.
 By default `false`.

 #### zone